-Watson-Glaser Critical Thinking Appraisal.
-The Watson-Glaser Critical Thinking Appraisal, Form S (WGCTA-FS; Watson & Glaser, 2006) is a 40-item self-report measure that asks respondents to read and evaluate passages that include problems, statements, arguments, and interpretations covering inference, recognition of assumptions, deduction, interpretation, and evaluation of arguments.
+WGCTA.
+The WGCTA-Form S (FS; Watson & Glaser, 2006) is a 40-item self-report measure that asks respondents to read and evaluate passages that include problems, statements, arguments, and interpretations covering inference, recognition of assumptions, deduction, interpretation, and evaluation of arguments.
 The WGCTA is best viewed as a measure of general competency, and its five subscales should not be interpreted individually (Bernard et al., 2008).
 Total scores range from 0 to 40, with higher scores reflecting greater CT abilities.
 The WGCTA has a documented history of use in educational and organizational settings (e.g., Gadzella et al., 2005).
-Psychometric properties for the full scale are sound, with good internal consistency (Cronbach's alpha coefficient r ranging from .76 to .85; Watson & Glaser, 2006) and test-retest reliability (r = .81; Watson & Glaser, 1994).
+Psychometric properties for the full scale are sound, with good internal consistency (Cronbach's α coefficient r ranging from .76 to .85; Watson & Glaser, 2006) and test-retest reliability (r =.81; Watson & Glaser, 1994).
 In addition, there is ample evidence of criterion-related validity, with WGCTA scores consistently showing significant correlations with on-the-job performance (Watson & Glaser, 2006) and decision-making effectiveness (Shin, 1998).

-Revised Paranormal Belief Scale.
-The Revised Paranormal Belief Scale (RPBS; Tobacyk, 2004; Tobacyk & Milford, 1983) is the most widely used instrument for measuring paranormal beliefs (Goulding & Parker, 2001).
+RPBS.
+The RPBS (Tobacyk, 2004; Tobacyk & Milford, 1983) is the most widely used instrument for measuring paranormal beliefs (Goulding & Parker, 2001).
 The 26-item scale assesses traditional Western religious beliefs, psychic phenomena, witchcraft, superstition, and anomalous natural phenomena such as Big Foot and the Abominable Snowman.
-Respondents are asked to rate their level of agreement with statements of beliefs on a seven-point Likert scale with higher ratings indicating stronger endorsement.
+Respondents are asked to rate their level of agreement with statements of beliefs on a 7-point Likert-type scale with higher ratings indicating stronger endorsement.
 As with the WGCTA above, the RPBS is best analyzed as a full scale rather than as seven separate subscales (Lawrence, 1995).
 Test-retest reliability for the full scale over a 4-week interval was r = .92 (Tobacyk, 2004), and internal consistencies ranged from .86 to .89 (McLean & Miller, 2010; Shiah, Tam, Wu, & Chang, 2010).
 Construct validity for the RPBS is still emerging, although the scale has shown theoretically sound correlations with specific aspects of religiosity.
-For instance, the traditional religious belief factor of the RPBS had the highest correlation with the afterlife factor of the Personal Religiosity Scale (Shiah et al., 2010); however, the overall RPBS was largely independent of religious beliefs (Williams, Francis, & Lewis, 2009).
-In addition, RPBS scores were correlated with reports of paranormal practices such as 'out-of-body' experiences (Tobacyk, 2004).
+For instance, the traditional religious belief factor of the RPBS had the highest correlation with the afterlife factor of the Personal Religiosity scale (Shiah et al., 2010); however, the overall RPBS was largely independent of religious beliefs (Williams, Francis, & Lewis, 2009).
+In addition, RPBS scores were correlated with reports of paranormal practices such as "out-of-body" experiences (Tobacyk, 2004).